 Description

-PLAN: a double lock with widening entrances at the west and east ends, that was divided into two chambers by a central pair of gates, making this a double lock without a separating pound.
+Ryeford Double Lock is a 19th-century structure made of red brick with limestone and granite dressings.
+It features a double lock design with widening entrances at both the west and east ends, divided into two chambers by a central pair of gates, making it a double lock without a separating pound.

-DESCRIPTION: the retaining walls to the chambers are of brick with large limestone ashlar coping stones; part of the offside (north) wall was rebuilt following flood damage in the 1980s.
-There are granite dressings at the gate positions and the iron restraining straps that formerly attached to the timber gate posts remain in situ.
-In addition there are some paddle windlasses, but those on the offside have been renewed.
-The former pairs of gates are now missing, although there are traces of ground paddles above the position of the middle and upper gates.
-On the south side of the lock is a flight of stone steps that lead from the lower to the middle level, and some of the setts for one of the quadrants remain visible.
+The retaining walls of the chambers are constructed from brick and topped with large limestone ashlar coping stones.
+Part of the offside (north) wall was rebuilt after flood damage in the 1980s.
+Granite dressings are present at the gate positions, and the iron restraining straps that once attached to the timber gate posts are still in place.
+There are some paddle windlasses, although those on the offside have been replaced.
+The original pairs of gates are now missing, but traces of ground paddles can be seen above where the middle and upper gates used to be.
+On the south side of the lock, there is a flight of stone steps leading from the lower to the middle level, and some of the setts for one of the quadrants remain visible.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.